Developer Guide

 $statement.close()

 An equally critical construction is the definition of a query which is used to enter the data field name dynamically.
-Especially if the field names are determined by data from the request or other external sources.
+Especially if the field names are determined using data from the request or other external sources.
 This applies to Groovy and Velocity.

 def ergebnis = g_dbQuery.executeAndGetScalarIntValue(conn,